martinwltzko/If-Trees-Could-Talk/README.md

 - Nginx proxies 80→443 and upstreams to Gunicorn at `backend:443` (Docker network).
 Ensure certs are present at `api/nginx/certs`.
 - Set `DEBUG=False`, strong `SECRET_KEY`, and proper `ALLOWED_HOSTS`, `CSRF_TRUSTED_ORIGINS`.
 - Database is Postgres 14 via the included service; use managed Postgres in production.

-## Contributing
-PRs and issues welcome.
-Please open issues for bugs or feature ideas.
-For larger changes, start a discussion.

 ## License
 MIT — see `LICENSE`.